LearnersGuild/guide/Phases/Interviews/README.md

 Phase Interview outcomes are shared with you via email on the Friday afternoon of the week you took the interview.

+Should you have a successful Phase Interview you will be required to begin the new phase the following Monday.
+If, for example you interview out of Phase 2 in your 5th week of the phase you may not stay in Phase 2 for an additional three weeks and then move on to Phase 3.
+You must begin Phase 3 the Monday after being accepted into the phase.

 ### How to request a Phase Interview

 1. You must notify staff - your current SEP, your Learning Facilitator, and the SEP for the new phase - in a group DM no later than 5pm on Thursday if you wish to take a Phase Interview in the upcoming week.